 Students must satisfy the world languages (four semesters of a language) or world ready language track (two semesters of a language, three semesters of cultural diversity classes) or demonstrate language proficiency.

-Note: At least 75 credits must be earned outside of the major including general education requirements, language requirement, and free electives.
-Elective courses that are used to fulfill Peace and Conflict Studies major requirements cannot also be applied to satisfy a student’s general education requirements.
+Note: At least 75 credits must be earned outside of the major including Core Curriculum requirements, language requirement, and free electives.
+Elective courses that are used to fulfill Peace and Conflict Studies major requirements cannot also be applied to satisfy a student’s Core Curriculum requirements.

 View the complete Degree Pathway.